 One step to placate populist voters could be to address concerns that are legitimate, such as establishing a link between the level of available social benefits and the duration for which citizens have paid taxes and social levies.
 Someone who has contributed for 20 years (such as an older populist voter) arguably deserves a higher level of state support than someone who has never done so.
 This measure alone could take some wind out of populist sails.

 Beyond rebalancing social welfare, any argument targeted at populist-leaning voters must be simplified and personalised to the extreme.
-In the case of EU funds, one might argue that “the average German citizen only pays EUR10 per month to the EU.
-However, every month Germany sells goods for EUR700 per citizen into the EU.”
+In the case of Germany’s EU contributions, one might argue that “the average German citizen only pays EUR10 per month to the EU.
+However, Germany sells 70x as much into the EU–more than EUR700 per citizen per month.”

 Populist agitators might counter that taxes come out of his own pocket while Germany’s export miracle benefits only a handful of capitalists.
 Correcting this perception would require a breakdown of GDP, its vast majority going into wages and taxes.
 Even in the U.S. corporate profits account for less than 10%.